Learn how to read your income statement, balance sheet, and cash flow report, and what they tell you about your business’s financial health.

 The Income Statement (Profit & Loss Statement)

 If you set up your Chart of Accounts correctly, you can run income statements for the whole company, by product line, or by customer.
-The P&L lets you identify which parts of the business are doing well, and which parts of the business need work.
+The P&L lets you see which parts of the business are doing well, and which parts of the business need work.

 Formulas: